 My name is Robin Gray.
 I am from the Tsimshian and Mikisew Cree First Nations and I was born and raised in Coast Salish territories, in Vancouver, BC, Canada.
-I am a doctoral student at the University of Massachusetts Amherst where I study socio-cultural anthropology and Native American and Indigenous studies.
+I am a doctoral candidate at the University of Massachusetts Amherst where I study socio-cultural anthropology and Indigenous studies.
 My research areas include:

 - interrogating the intersection between knowledge and power